Citrus shield bug

 Non-chemical management

-• In April to June young bugs (nymphs) gather early in the morning on the trunks of citrus trees and can be easily killed by hand or a flat piece of wood.
+• From April to June, young bugs (nymphs) gather early in the morning on the trunks of citrus trees and can be easily killed by hand or a flat piece of wood.

 Chemical management